Liu Zhiqiang: Downfall

 On 30 April 2024, Liu was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 During Liu's tenure as vice minister, all three of his superiors were sacked for graft, namely Wu Aiying, Fu Zhenghua, and Tang Yijun.
 On October 22, he was expelled from the CCP.
 On November 7, he was detained by the Supreme People's Procuratorate.

 On 11 February 2025, Liu was indicted on suspicion of accepting bribes.
 On May 9, he stood trial for bribery at the Intermediate People's Court of Wuhu.
 Prosecutors accused him of taking advantage of his different positions between 2007 and 2024 to seek profits for various companies and individuals in enterprise management, project contracting, business promotion, and job promotion, in return, he accepted money and property worth over 42.45 million ($5.9 million).
-On July 22, he was eventually sentenced to a 13-year jail and fined three million yuan for taking bribes, all his personal assets were confiscated.
+On July 22, he was eventually sentenced to 13 years in jail and fined three million yuan for taking bribes.
+All his personal assets were confiscated.